citp/privacy-policy-historical/i/in/ing/ingres.com.md

 **Access and Retention of Data Controlled by our Clients** ****

+Actian acknowledges that you have the right to access your personal information.
 With respect to information collected under direction of its Clients, Actian has no direct relationship with the individuals whose personal data it processes.
 An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data should direct his query to the Actian’s Client (the data controller).
 If the Client requests Actian to remove the data, we will respond to their request.

 We will retain personal data we process on behalf of our Clients for as long as needed to provide services to our Client.
 Actian will retain and use this personal information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.